 Your application must be received at least six weeks before the course start date to be considered.
 Vacancies within six weeks of the start date of the course are filled only from the established wait list, so it is beneficial for you to apply early in the application period.

 If you are interested in applying for a NFA course, you need to register for a FEMA Student Identification Number (SID).
 Applications for NFA courses that do not include a SID will not be processed.

 Every NFA course has a course code as part of the overall reference number.
 As you scan the catalog, the course code can help you more easily identify the delivery method for your program of interest.
 You can quickly scan for programs that fit your preferred delivery option.
 Be sure to include the correct course code when you submit your application for an NFA course.

 The Course Description page of the catalog provides specifics on the delivery type and duration along with information such as course objectives, selection criteria, prerequisites and continuing education units.

 |F||Two-day off-campus NFA-sponsored delivery|

 |Y||NFA-approved state-developed course delivery|

-Non-U.S. citizens will be notified about the status of their application no less than two weeks before the start date of their requested course.
+You will be notified about application status no less than two weeks before the start date of a requested course.
 Placement for a requested course offering date cannot be guaranteed.